devpro/servicenow-dotnet-client/README.md

 # ServiceNow .NET Client

-.NET client for ServiceNow: REST API available on DockerHub and .NET librairies on NuGet.
-This components work on any system (Linux, MacOS, Windows) and are completely free to use.
+This is the .NET codebase that will provide client components (API & libraries) to interact with [ServiceNow](https://www.servicenow.com/), that will work on any system (Linux, MacOS, Windows) and are free to use.

 ## How to have a ServiceNow instance

 ### ServiceNow Developer program

 * Register to [ServiceNow Developer program](https://developer.servicenow.com/dev.do)
+* Open the [REST API Explorer](https://devXXXXX.service-now.com/nav_to.do?uri=%2F$restapi.do) (XXXX to be replaced in the link)

 ## How to get knowledge about ServiceNow